 Stop paper bills

 This is the most important one for people who suffer from piles of unopened bills.
 If you arrange to receive your bills online those piles of paper will become much smaller.
 Contact your bank and utilities about going paperless.

 Stop junk mail

-This is a great way to declutter your doormat and your intray
+This is a great way to declutter your doormat and in addition your intray

 - Sign up to the mailing preference scheme and stop a lot of addressed junk mail

 - Join Royal Mails opt-out scheme so they block lots of the unaddressed mail they deliver

-- Put a sticker on your door and it will stop the pizza menus and door to door flyposters
+- Put a sticker on your door and as a result, stop the pizza menus and door to door flyposters

 Storage is half the solution to clutter, most people just need to find neat storage and to allocate a home for each item.
 Maybe, take look at my Pinterest board of storage solutions.
 You can also try these guys:

 If you have valuable items or just need to earn a bit of extra cash, then here are some ideas for you:

 or if you don’t have time….